learn-co-curriculum/precollege-intro-software-engineering-track/day-03/lectures/hashes/LECTURE.md

 ## Nested Data Structures

-**Teacher's Note - take the temperature here - it's okay to save nested data structues for the review tomorrow morning if it seems like too much.**
+**Teacher's Note - take the temperature here - it's okay to save nested data structures for the review tomorrow morning if it seems like too much.**

 + Hashes and Arrays can occur inside of other hashes and arrays.
 How do we pull individual items out if this is the case?
   + `salad_ingredients =[["romaine", "kale", "spring mix"],["tomatoes", "avocado", "beets"],["vinaigrette", "ranch", "ginger-soy"]]`